nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Scintillating:** Pertaining to the process of scintillation, or light emission in response to radiation.

-### Expanded Definition and Usage\nNano-scintillators, by virtue of their nanoscale dimensions, are particularly adept at enhancing detection sensitivity and spatial resolution in radiation-based applications.
+### Expanded Definition and Usage:
+Nano-scintillators, by virtue of their nanoscale dimensions, are particularly adept at enhancing detection sensitivity and spatial resolution in radiation-based applications.
 Their high surface area and tailored optical properties make them suitable for integration into compact, high-performance detectors and medical imaging devices where space and sensitivity are critical.
 In therapeutic contexts, nano-scintillators enable more precise targeting of treatment areas, minimizing radiation exposure to surrounding healthy tissues.
 The ongoing development of nano-scintillators focuses on increasing their efficiency, reducing the size further, and expanding their application range, particularly in fields like dosimetry, where precise radiation dosage measurement is crucial.